magnetProgramming/nobob-halflife-patch/README.md

 **2.** Launch the game.
 The main view bobbing should now be gone.

 if you have any problems email me at magnet.magnetic448@passfwd.com

+# NOTE
+I now realise there are commands in the console for this

+clear side to side roll/sway sv_rollangle 0

+prevent viewbobbing cl_bob 0

+I was just gaslighted by the internet but either way ill keep this patch up for whoever wants it.